mrkev/contracts.coffee/documentation/contracts/index.markdown

 the full process looks like:

 {% highlight bash %}
-coffee -cC --withlib script.coffee node --harmony_proxies --harmony-weakmaps script.js
+coffee -c --contracts script.coffee node --harmony_proxies --harmony-weakmaps script.js
 {% endhighlight %}

-Note that since leaving off the `-C` flag will generate JavaScript code with absolutely no trace of contracts (the code is exactly what vanilla CoffeeScript would generate), you can easily set up a production build with contracts disabled that can run in any browser
+Note that since leaving off the `--contracts` flag will generate JavaScript code with absolutely no trace of contracts (the code is exactly what vanilla CoffeeScript would generate), you can easily set up a production build with contracts disabled that can run in any browser